Skip to content

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-In California, applying stucco over wood sheathing requires two layers of WRB.
-This isn't just for extra thickness; it's for physics.
+In California, applying cement plaster over wood sheathing requires two layers of Grade D paper (or code-approved equivalents) per **CRC Section R703.7.3**.
+This isn't redundant; it's a structural necessity.

-The Result: Water that penetrates the stucco hits this gap and drains down to the weep screed by gravity, never touching the wood.
+Layer 2 (Inner/Barrier): Remains separate from the stucco, protecting the wood sheathing and creating a tiny air gap (drainage plane).
+Water that penetrates the stucco hits this gap and drains safely down by gravity to the weep screed, never touching the framing.

 3. 10-Minute vs. 60-Minute Paper

-The rating (e.g., "60-Minute") refers to the ASTM D779 Boat Test, which measures how long the paper can float on water before moisture soaks through.
+The rating (e.g., "60-Minute") refers to the **ASTM D779 Boat Test**, which measures how long the paper can float on water before moisture penetrates the sheet.

 10-Minute Paper (The Minimum)

 This is the legal bare minimum.
-It is thin and tears easily during lath installation.
-While code-compliant, it offers a very small margin of error.
+It is thin and tears easily during wire lath installation.
+While code-compliant, it offers a very small margin of safety.

 60-Minute Paper (The "Super Jumbo Tex" Standard)

 This is the professional choice.
-It is significantly thicker, resists tearing when stapled, and offers 6x the water hold-out time.
+It is significantly thicker, resists tearing when stapled, and offers six times the water hold-out capacity.

-Our Policy: At Stucco Champions, we default to Two-Ply 60-Minute Paper.
-It is cheap insurance against water intrusion.
+Our Policy: At Stucco Champions, we default to Double-Ply 60-Minute Paper for maximum safety against moisture intrusion.

 4. Paper vs. Housewrap (Tyvek)